janoleko/janoleko.github.io/_pages/about.md

 ## Interests

 I'm mainly interested in **doubly stochastic processes** like hidden Markov models, state space models and point processes and applications in ecology and sports.
+To make these models more accessible to a wider audience, I wrote the R package <a href="https://janoleko.github.io/LaMa/" target = "_blank">LaMa</a>.